 Discretionary contributions can be made to any eligible plan participant based on a number of different formulas.
 A new comparability or integrated formula can be the least expensive way to get business owner contributions up to the legal IRS limit.
 For startups with erratic profitability or frequent acquisitions, employers can make varying contributions (or no contributions at all), depending on the business climate each year.

 In general, profit sharing is a great way to get employees to care about your bottom line and work hard to make your business more profitable.

-Over more than 20 years, Ubiquity has helped over 7,000 small businesses establish 401(k) savings plans, fully customized to their needs.
+Over more than 20 years, Ubiquity has helped thousands of small businesses establish 401(k) savings plans, fully customized to their needs.
 Once the plan is drawn up, we assist with annual IRS filings, administrative tasks, and ongoing maintenance.
 We provide your company with full support, including employee education and a 1-800 customer service hotline.